-Originally, Godhead was just a variant spelling and pronunciation of Godhood, and so carried the exact same meaning as that word, referring to the status of divinity.
+Originally, Godhead was just a variant spelling and pronunciation of Godhood, before modenr English spelling were fully standardized.
+You may sometimes similarly see the spelling Maidenhead used where the author clearly means Maidenhood as a synonym for Virginity.
+And so Godhead originally carried the exact same meaning as Godhood, referring to the status of divinity.
 But that's not how it's usually used today.

 Let's look at all three verses it is used in and their corresponding Greek words.

 "Forasmuch then as we are the offspring of God, we ought not to think that the Godhead is like unto gold, or silver, or stone, graven by art and man's device."Godhead here is Theion, Strong Number 2304.
 This is the only of the three words used more then once, though the others is a slightly different form.
 Theios in 2 Peters 1 verses 3 and 4, there it is translated "divine".
 And I think likewise "the divine" is how it should be rendered in Acts 17.